rcompos/kubespray-and-pray/README.md

 Perform the following steps on the __control node__ where ansible command will be run from.
 This might be your laptop or a jump host.
 The cluster machines must already exist and be responsive to SSH.

-1. From __control node__, edit inventory file.
+1. Edit inventory file.
 Specify the cluster topology as masters, nodes and etcds.
 Masters are cluster masters running the Kubernetes API service.
 Nodes are worker nodes where pods will run.
 Etcds are etcd cluster members, which serve as the state database for the Kubernetes cluster.

     Example _inventory.cfg_ defining a Kubernetes cluster with three members (all).
 There are two masters (kube-master), three etcd members (etcd) and three worker nodes (kube-node).
 The top lines with ansible\_ssh\_host and ip values are required if machines have multiple network addresses, otherwise may be omitted.
 Change the ip addresses in the file to actual ip addresses.
 Lines or partial lines may be comment out with the pound sign (#).